hashicorp/azure-consul/README.md

 consul-eastus-2  10.1.80.4:8301  alive   server  1.0.0  2         dc1  <all>
 ```

-* To view the status of your WAN-connected clusters, run `consul members -wan`:
+* [Multi-Region] To view the status of your WAN-connected clusters, run `consul members -wan`:

 ```
 $consul members -wan